publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schII/ptA/m__us_usc_t50_s2525.md

             (B) a concise statement regarding the adequacy of the tools and methods employed by the manufacturing infrastructure required by [section 2532 of this title][/us/usc/t50/s2532] to identify and fix any inadequacy with respect to the matters covered by the assessments;

-            (C) a concise summary of the findings and recommendations of any teams under subsection (d) that relate to the assessments, together with a discussion of those findings and recommendations; and
+            (C) a concise summary of the findings and recommendations of any teams under subsection (d) that relate to the assessments, together with a discussion of those findings and recommendations;

-            (D) a concise summary of the results of any independent evaluation conducted by a dual validation team under subsection (c).
+            (D) a concise summary of the results of any independent evaluation conducted by a dual validation team under subsection (c); and

+            (E) a concise summary of any significant finding investigations initiated or active during the previous year for which the head of the national security laboratory has full or partial responsibility.

+        (4)

-        (4) In the case of a report submitted by the Commander of the United States Strategic Command, a discussion of the relative merits of other nuclear weapon types (if any), or compensatory measures (if any) that could be taken, that could enable accomplishment of the missions of the nuclear weapon types to which the assessments relate, should such assessments identify any deficiency with respect to such nuclear weapon types.
+         In the case of a report submitted by the Commander of the United States Strategic Command—

+            (A) a discussion of the relative merits of other nuclear weapon types (if any), or compensatory measures (if any) that could be taken, that could enable accomplishment of the missions of the nuclear weapon types to which the assessments relate, should such assessments identify any deficiency with respect to such nuclear weapon types; and

+            (B) a summary of all major assembly releases in place as of the date of the report for the active and inactive nuclear weapon stockpiles.

         (5) An identification and discussion of any matter having an adverse effect on the capability of the official submitting the report to accurately determine the matters covered by the assessments.